timm/tested/docs/onExplain.md

    - Sawyer et al.
    comments that actionable insight is the key driver for businesses to invest in data analytics initiatives [^sawyer].

+[^haha]: This is very rarely the case especially during debugging.

 [^rudin]: Stop explaining black box machine learning models for high stakes decisions and use interpretable models instead Cynthia Rudin